 Mental Training For Success

 Positive Mental Training is an easy-to-use audio programme based on scientific research, which you can read about at Foundation for Positive Mental Health.
 It incorporates a range of techniques which research shows can help lift mood out of depression, stress and anxiety and build confidence and coping.
 The programme is used by doctors and nurses in the NHS and has been given to over 70,000 people across the UK.
-Follow this link for more information on the programme, or watch the video to find out how Positive Mental Training helps treat stress and depression.
+Follow this link for more information on the programme, or watch the video to find out how Positive Mental Training helps recovery from stress and depression.

 Emotions have a purpose for us; they look after us and take care of us by telling us when to be careful and when to relax.
 When we feel bad we do not know exactly where our bad feeling is coming from, all we know is that we feel bad.
 There may be many possible sources for our bad feeling, we may think we know the source, however they may come from unpleasant memories we have blanked out, or memories we don’t remember, perhaps from a young age.